CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 The MindFirst safety framework ensures that cognitive personalisation never becomes personality prediction, demographic inference, or identity modelling.
 The system remains aligned to user thinking, not user categories.

-Phase 3 — Technical Specification
-Section 8 — System Requirements, Constraints, and Model-Agnostic Integration
+## Section 8 — System Requirements, Constraints, and Model-Agnostic Integration

 This section defines the operational requirements for implementing the MindFirst Engine (M1E) in any AI system.
 Because M1E is designed to be model-agnostic, the framework specifies strict constraints that must be applied regardless of underlying architecture, training corpus, or platform.

-S8.1 — Model Independence
+### S8.1 — Model Independence
 M1E must function identically across:

 • small local models (7B–13B)